 “Since the Sound Therapy has taken effect for me, I no longer know what anxiety is.
-As a photographer, lecturer and writer, I am travelling continually and am bombarded with more than average demands. ...”
+As a photographer, lecturer and writer, I am traveling continually and am bombarded with more than average demands.
+E...”

 Coutney Milne, Canada - Read More

 Noise and anxiety

 Research has found that noise-related stress contributes to anxiety and can increase high blood pressure, peptic ulcers, cardiovascular deaths, strokes, suicides, degradation of the immune system, and impairment of learning.

 Anxiety may also be linked to certain situations such as social situations, tests or public speaking.
 This may come from previous associations or bad experiences, a lack of self-confidence, or it may be related to the way we physically process information to help us navigate our world.
 Subtle processing problems related to vertigo or agoraphobia can sometimes play a role in anxiety without our realizing it.

 Discover how quiet yet powerful sounds can wash away stress or anxiety and create emotional balance.
 But you will also learn that Sound Therapy is much more than just nice music to calm you down.
 It has been found to work on normalizing many of the automatic functions of our nervous system, by working directly on the ear-brain connection.
 The ear is intricately linked to our nervous system and in particular effects the functioning of our vagus nerve.
 The latest scientific discoveries in this field show how our primitive neural pathways affect our feelings of safety and our social and emotional responses.